AsgardCms/Documentation/v2/core-module/manage-modules-and-themes.md

 **Disadvantages to using download feature:**

-1. Not version management with the original repository
+1. No version management with the original repository

 After having downloaded a module, you can instantly start to customise it to your needs, and add it to your version control system.